 RF Power Detectors Information

-RF power detectors pick up radio frequency signals and generate a DC output corresponding to the strength of the signal.
+RF power detectors pick up radio frequency signals and generate an output corresponding to the strength of the signal.
 Subsequently, a processor correlates this output to real signal power.
 In applications requiring greater dynamic range, a new generation of instruments, such as logarithmic and RMS instruments, are replacing the traditional diode detection method.
 All classes of detection systems possess unique characteristics that make them suitable for particular uses.

 Real signal power provides RF engineers with information essential to selecting the component size and establishing controls for optimal signal and data accuracy.
 The power is monitored closely over increasing distance to analyze circuit performance and reliability in communications applications.